-Vines grow vigorously, producing medium size fruits.
+Vines grow vigorously, producing medium-sized fruits.
 With strong support, the vines can produce many tomatoes.
 For bigger and better quality tomatoes, pinch out a few blooms along the way to redirect the plants’ energy.

-Water these plants one to two inches (2.5 to 5 cm.) per week in times of no rain.
+Water these plants 1 to 2 inches (2.5-5 cm.) per week in times of no rain.
 Consistent watering is key to growing healthy, unblemished tomatoes.
 Water in the early morning or late afternoon, the same time every day, when the sun is not hitting the plants.
 Water at the roots and avoid wetting foliage as much as possible.
-This slows fungal disease and blight, which eventually kills off most tomato plants.
+This slows fungal disease and blight, which eventually kills most tomato plants.

-Feed seedlings every 7-10 days with a liquid fertilizer or compost tea.
+Feed seedlings every seven to ten days with a liquid fertilizer or compost tea.
 Harvest in approximately 80 to 85 days.